erizov/Professor/semester_09/lecture_55_advanced_os/container_runtimes/school.en.md

 ## Simple Explanation

-Container Runtimes is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Container Runtimes is an algorithm used to solve specific problems in computer science.

 ## Where It's Used